AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 `Has` instances are generated, provided the extension is enabled, in `tcInstDecls1` (the same time as derived instances (from **deriving** clauses) are generated).
 Every record field `GRE` in scope gives rise to an instance.
 Such instances are available when typechecking the current module (in `tcg_inst_env`) but not exported to other modules (via `tcg_insts`).
 At the moment, fresh `DFunId`s are generated for all instances in scope for each module, even though they are exported in interface files.
 Perhaps this should change.

+**AMG** I wanted to generate each `DFunId` for `Has` once, at the field's definition site, but this causes problems for the fields defined in `base`, as the `Has` class may not be available.
+I've reverted to generating fresh `DFunId`s locally to each module for which `-XOverloadedRecordFields` is used.
+Is there a better way to do this?

 ## Unused imports